Merging or Joining Spreadsheet or Database Data

 FeatureJoiner

-The FeatureJoiner transformer is a simpler version of the FeatureMerger and uses joins based on SQL, with greater performance.
-This transformer can be used with ease without prior SQL knowledge. *Note this transformer only works for FME 2018+
+The FeatureJoiner transformer is a simpler version of the FeatureMerger that uses SQL-based joins, offering better performance.
+This transformer can be used with ease without prior SQL knowledge.

 The FeatureJoiner Transformer tutorial